TudorTacal/choose-your-adventure/catchtheripper.md

 ```
 HENRIQUES STREET (FORMERLY DUTFIELD'S YARD)

 You arrive just in time to see Long Liz grappling with a cloaked man in the shadows.
-You yell out and the man lets Long Liz go, and comes towards you, brandishing a knife.
+You yell out.
+The man lets Long Liz go, and comes towards you, brandishing a knife.

-You scream as loudly as possibly, attracting the attention of the patrons of the nearby International Worker's Educational Club, a place frequented by Russian, Jewish, British, French, Italian, Czech, and Polish radicals.
+You scream as loudly as possible, attracting the attention of the patrons of the nearby International Worker's Educational Club, a place frequented by Russian, Jewish, British, French, Italian, Czech and Polish radicals.

 As the revellers begin to spill out of the club to investigate the commotion you have created, the man slips down a dark alleyway.

 You and Long Liz are both safe, but you are none the wiser about the identity of the Ripper.

 That was a...

 CLOSE CALL!
 ```